 The Millennium Development Goals (MDGs), the UN’s most prominent initiative for improving social and economic conditions in the world’s most impoverished nations, offer a comprehensive strategy for ending poverty and hunger; combating HIV/AIDS; universal education; gender equality; child and maternal health; environmental sustainability; and global partnership-building.

-March 6, 2013, John McArthur
+March 6, 2014, John McArthur

-March/April 2013, John McArthur
+October 16, 2013, John McArthur

 View All Research on Millennium Development Goals ›Show 10 More